isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 parameters to control statistics default sample limits:

 - ``statistic-default-sample-count`` - determines the default maximum number of samples which are kept.
-The special value of zero indicates that a default maximum age should be used.
+The special value of 0 indicates that a default maximum age should be used.

 - ``statistic-default-sample-age`` - determines the default maximum